chandniic/productivity-tracker/README.md

 How It Works:
 1. Add Tasks → Earn Points 📝✅
     Each task you complete gives you points.
-2. Level Up & Unlock Rewards 🌟🎁
+2. Level Up !! 🌟🎁
     Gain XP and move to higher levels as you stay productive.
 3. Leaderboard & Achievements 🏅📊
     Compete with friends or challenge yourself with milestones.
 4. Remainders - to develop healthy habits 💫
-     Contains a friendly remainder - to stay hydrates and to take breaks occasionally.
+     Contains a friendly remainder - to stay hydrated and to take breaks occasionally.

 ✨ Stay productive, have fun and make every task an adventure.

 ## Technical Details